-Pru Hobson-West's current work focuses on a wide range of topics connected to themes around animals and society.
-She investigates these empirical areas using concepts and methods from science and… read more
+Pru Hobson-West's current work focuses on a wide range of topics connected to themes around vaccination and animals and society.
+She investigates these empirical areas using concepts and methods from… read more

 Pru has experience of teaching qualitative methods, science and technology studies, social theory, research ethics and veterinary ethics.
 In January 2015 Pru was awarded Fellow Status of the Higher Education Academy after successfully completing her PGCHE qualification.
-Pru now acts as peer assessor for other PGCHE candidates at Nottingham.
+Pru now acts as peer assessor for candidates at the University via the Nottingham Recognition Scheme.

 From 2010 until 2018, Pru taught veterinary ethics within the Animal Health and Welfare (AHW) and Personal and Professional Skills (PPS) modules at the School of Veterinary Medicine and Science.
 She also acted as embedded module convenor for ethics and professionalism, and was previously co-convenor for PPS1 and PPS2 and convenor for PPS Year 3.
 Pru also established year 5 rotation teaching in ethics.